This information explains how males can perform self-catheterization.

 - Gather your supplies on a clean surface.
 You will need:

-- Paper towel
+- Paper towels

 - Hold the catheter in place until the urine flow stops.

-It is normal to have some irritation of your urethra after the catheterization.
-It is not unusual to see a little blood during or after it.
-Your urine may turn light orange due to this blood, so drink some water.
+- Your urine may turn light pink due to this blood, so drink some water.
 This will flush your bladder.